-Questions For The Interviewer - An essential, yet often neglected component of interviewing, properly applied questions allow you to learn more about the opportunity and the degree to which it matches your ambitions.
-They also provide the employer with a strong impression of your talents and interest in the opportunity.
+Questions For The Interviewer - An essential, yet often neglected component of interviewing, properly applied questions allow you to learn more about the opportunity and the degree to which it matches your requirements and ambitions.
+They also provide the employer with a strong impression of your talents and interest in the position.

 Questions to ask interviewer

-Questions From The Interviewer - Clearly it is not possible to have responses ready for all eventual subjects.
+Questions From The Interviewer - Clearly it is not possible to have precise responses ready for all eventual subjects that may arise.
 However, there are standard queries that appear in virtually all interview situations.

 Potential Interview Questions

-Appearance - In recent years there has been a tangible shift in the standard corporate attire - try to match it if possible.
+Appearance - In recent years there has been a tangible shift in the standard corporate attire which has leaned to more of a business casual approach - try to match it if possible.
 When in doubt, err on the conservative side.